italobusi/draft-poidt-teas-actn-poi-assurance/draft-ietf-teas-actn-poi-assurance.md

 In general, service assurance involves fault detection and localization; performance monitoring as well as re-routing (protection).

-Two cases will be considered:

-1. using grey interfaces on routers' ports, as outlined in {{!I-D.ietf-teas-actn-poi-applicability}}

-2. using colored optical interfaces on routers' ports, as outlined in {{?I-D.mix-teas-actn-poi-extension}}

-NOTE: It is not fully clear how many commonalities there are in service assurance for these two cases.
-This draft will start addressing both cases.
-At a later stage it will be assessed whether it is worthwhile keeping everything in a single draft or to split into two drafts.
+The use of grey interfaces on routers' ports, as outlined in {{!I-D.ietf-teas-actn-poi-applicability}}, is the only case considered in this document.
+The use of colored optical interfaces on routers' ports is instead out of the scope and may be analyzed in a separate document.

 The MDSC is responsible for coordinating the whole multi-domain, multi-layer (packet and optical) network.
-MDSC interacts with different Provisioning Network Controllers (O/P-PNCs) through the MPI interface.
+MDSC interacts with the different Provisioning Network Controllers (O/P-PNCs) through the MPI interface.
 The MPI interface presents an abstracted topology to MDSC, hiding the technology-specific aspects of the network and the topology details (depending on the policy chosen regarding the level of abstraction supported).

 Following the assumptions of section 2.1.2 of {{I-D.ietf-teas-actn-poi-applicability}}, this document analyses scenarios where the MDSC uses the partial summarization approach to coordinate multi-domain/multi-layer path computation.
+As a consequence, the MDSC has an abstracted view of the TE topology of both the IP and optical network domains.
+When the MDSC is instructed for example by an Orchestrator or Operations Support System (OSS) to set up a VPN service, it performs path compution across the multi-layer/multi-domain network based on its abstracted topology and then delegates both the P- and O-PNCs to perform local path computation within their respective domains.

 This document assumes that the basic configuration of the L2/L3 VPN services, and in particular of the multi-domain TE path in the packet layer, is the same as described in section 5 of {{!I-D.ietf-teas-actn-poi-applicability}}.
 The only exception is that section {{resiliency}} defines additional multi-layer mechanisms besides the local protection in the packet layer described in section 5.2.3 of {{!I-D.ietf-teas-actn-poi-applicability}}.

-In this approach, the MDSC has complete visibility of the TE topology of the packet network domains and an abstracted view of the TE topology of the optical network domains.
-That means the MDSC has the capability of performing multi-domain/single-layer path computation for the packet layer.
-The MDSC needs to delegate the O-PNCs to perform local path computation within their respective domains.
-It uses the information received by the O-PNCs and its TE topology view of the multi-domain packet layer to perform multi-layer/multi-domain path computation.

 P-PNCs are responsible for setting up the TE paths between any two PEs or BRs in their respective controlled domains, as requested by MDSC, and providing topology information to the MDSC.